tipani86/Audiobook-Generator/README.md

 # Audiobook-Generator
 Generate audiobooks from input text with optional translation in between.
-Using Azure Cognitive Services.
+Using Azure Cognitive Services: Language and Speech.

 ## Azure Free Tier Limits